Battleship (soundtrack)

-Battleship (Original Motion Picture Soundtrack) is the film score soundtrack to the 2012 film Battleship, directed by Peter Berg.
+Battleship (Original Motion Picture Soundtrack) is the film score soundtrack to the 2012 film Battleship directed by Peter Berg, starring Taylor Kitsch, Alexander Skarsgård, Rihanna in her feature film debut, Brooklyn Decker, Tadanobu Asano and Liam Neeson.
 The film score is composed and arranged by Steve Jablonsky, conducted by Nick Glennie-Smith and performed by the Hollywood Studio Symphony with contributions from rock guitarist Tom Morello from Rage Against the Machine.
 The soundtrack was released under the Varèse Sarabande label on May 8, 2012, ten days before the film's release.

 Development

 In May 2011, it was reported that Steve Jablonsky would compose the musical score for Battleship.
 Berg found working with the composers as a "really frustrating experience" due to their pretentious nature.
 However, he found Hans Zimmer as a cooperative and wanted to work with him for Battleship; Zimmer instead named Steve Jablonsky to take the job.
 Jablonsky was riding on the success of his compositions for the Transformers franchise, worked under Zimmer's Remote Control Productions company.
 Universal Pictures' executive vice president of music, Mike Knobloch, who wanted someone to bring "something unique and fresh [and] all the challenges that go along with a big, loud, alien-invasion, war-at-sea movie" found Jablonsky to be the perfect fit due to his experience with big-budget action films.

 Berg met Jablonsky a couple of times and came up with an idea where he brought an MRI for my neck that made a "really scary" sound.
 Impressed with it, Jablonsky recorded the MRI sounds and modified and adapted them to provide the theme for the aliens.
 Jablonsky produced an hybrid of traditional orchestral music and cutting-edge electronic sounds, which was different from the Transformers franchise.
 Most of the orchestra is produced with distorted pedals and man-made sounds that were sampled and amplified.
 Jablonsky stated:

 "You need the music to help people like these characters, to support the emotional storyline.
 But mostly you need kick-ass, fast music that drives the scenes along and helps the action.
 That’s why people go to these films."

 Berg enlisted pop producer Rick Rubin as the music advisor and Rage Against the Machine lead guitarist Tom Morello to contribute solos at key sequences.
 Morello's involvement, according to Berg, was to "move away from something that felt electronic to something that felt bad-ass and rock".

+In 2012, it was announced that Eun-Mee Ahn would join the music department as the violin for the Hollywood Studio Symphony, marking her third collaboration with director Berg after The Rundown composed by Harry Gregson-Williams and Hancock composed by John Powell.
+Ahn was simultaneously working on Snow White and the Huntsman and with the completion of the film's session violinist from January to April 2012.